outmoded/university/README.md

      when using hapi to build services - soa (service oriented architecture).
 Sometimes you design one computer running several hapi services to collaborate with each other.
    * It allows for the `start.js` script to start and stop the application.
 2. Add a `.travis.yml` file.
-When a .travis.yml file exists in a GitHub repository the project is built and all tests are executed.  .travis reports if all tests successfully passed or not.
+When a .travis.yml file exists in a GitHub repository the project is built and all tests are executed.
+   `.travis` reports if all tests successfully pass or not.
+Note, you must configure github to excute travis CI upon events (push or PR) to the repository.
+This is found under: Settings -> Integration & Services.
 3. Add a test folder with two files, `version.js` and `index.js`, each testing the corresponding file under `/lib`.
-4. Modify the `package.json` file to include tests, as well as the dev dependencies lab and code.
+4. Modify the `package.json` file to include tests.
+Install the dev dependencies `lab` and `code`.
 5. When using lab, enable coverage, require 100% coverage, enable linting with default rules, and install and use [code](https://github.com/hapijs/code) assertion library.
 6. Write a basic test to verify our version endpoint in `version.js`.
 7. Write tests to get 100% coverage.